Skip to Content

 • display the live takeover price in your UI

-• submit a takeover transaction using the default app UX (send the current cost, handle contention reverts)
+• submit a takeover transaction using the default tight-value flow (send the current cost, handle contention reverts)

 What you will use